gustavorod/take-home-be/README.md

 # To start working, install dependencies:
 $ npm install

+# To sync your database:
+$ npx prisma migrate dev --name init

 # You can run the app in watch mode
 $ npm run start:dev
 ```
+### Token API

+Use the secret TokenTest as bearer token when trying to access protected endpoints